Iron-on vinyl and your Cricut are made for each other

 Join the Patsy Gets Crafty tribe

-I hope your enjoyed this iron-on vinyl written tutorial.
+I hope you enjoyed this iron-on vinyl written tutorial.

 Let’s stay in touch and share information and ideas on crafting.

-Sign up using below and I promise not to share your address with third parties.
+Sign up using the below and I promise not to share your address with third parties.
 Ever.